-For 2014 only, the weight applied on the front and rear wheels must not be less than 314kg and 370kg respectively at all times during the qualifying practice session.
+The weight applied on the front and rear wheels must not be less than 319kg and 376kg respectively at all times during the qualifying practice session.

 If, when required for checking, a car is not already fitted with dry-weather tyres, it will be weighed on a set of dry-weather tyres selected by the FIA technical delegate.